Stationary cosmology in group field theory: Conclusions

 The numerical techniques applied here could be extended to more general and physically more interesting models for GFT cosmology, such as models with more general interaction terms or models coupling different Peter--Weyl modes.
 The only limitations come from computational cost, but since the calculations presented here were easy to implement there certainly seems to be scope for studying more involved cases.

-{\em Acknowledgments.} --- This work was supported by the Royal Society through the University Research Fellowship UF160622 and University Research Fellowship Renewal URF$\backslash$R$\backslash$221005 (both SG), and by Mitacs through the Mitacs Globalink Research Award (RS).
+{\em Acknowledgements.} --- This work was supported by the Royal Society through the University Research Fellowship UF160622 and University Research Fellowship Renewal URF$\backslash$R$\backslash$221005 (both SG).
+In addition, this work was supported in part by the Natural Sciences and Engineering Research Council of Canada and by Mitacs through the Mitacs Globalink Research Award (RS).